MariaDB starting with 5.5

 - Make the best use of underlying OS capabilities (use the native OS threadpool if provided, and use the best IO multiplexing method otherwise)

-- Limit the resources uses by threads (
+- Limit the resources uses by threads (thread_pool_max_threads)

-There are special cases where threadpool is likely to be less efficient.
+There are special, rare cases where the thread pool is likely to be less efficient.

 - very bursty workload (long periods of inactivity mixed with short periods of high activity by many users), and also you cannot tolerate delays coming from thread creation throttling.
 Even in this situation, performance can be improved by tweaking the way threads are retired, e.g. thread_pool_idle_timeout on Unix, or thread_pool_min_threads on Windows.